-The carriage, carriage way, and head mounting T-block are precisely adjusted and aligned at the factory and must be replaced as an assembly whenever any component wears, becomes misaligned, or is damaged.
+The carriage, way, and head mounting carriage are precisely adjusted and aligned at the factory and must be replaced as an assembly whenever any component wears, becomes misaligned, or is damaged.
 Replacement because of wear is indicated when the assembly cannot be brought into Carriage and Way Alignment Check tolerances by performing the alignment procedure.